PaddlePaddle/Serving/python/examples/faster_rcnn_model/README.md

     <br>
 <p>

-This is the picture after adding bbox.
+This is the picture after adding bounding box, picture is saved in folder `output`.
 You can see that the client has done post-processing for the picture.
-In addition, the output/bbox.json also has the number and coordinate information of each box.
+In addition, the `output/bbox.json` also has the number and coordinate information of each box.